 Applying for financial assistance?
-Please indicate this on the application form, upload your CV, and a motivation statement that should include:
+Please indicate this on the application form, upload your CV, and a motivation statement that should explain how your participation will benefit you, your institution and/or your country, and should include:

-- Why do you feel you should have the opportunity to participate in this course?
-How will your participation benefit you, your institution and/or your country?
+- why you feel you should have the opportunity to participate in this course

 Please note that financial assistance from Diplo is available only to applicants from developing countries!

 Late applications will only be considered if there are spaces available in the course.

 Apply for a University of Malta accredited course

 Complete application packages must be received by specified application deadlines in order to be considered.

 - Two copies of the University of Malta application form filled out in full

 - Certified copies of original degree(s) and official transcripts

 - English translations of degree(s) and transcripts if they are not in English, signed and stamped by a translator